Lykkedk/SuperPlayer-v8.0.0---SamplerateChanger-v1.0.0/README.md

         └── tce.installed
             └── superplayer-alsa_cdsp-v8.0.0
 ```
+[SuperPlayer-GameChanger.tcz]
-SuperPlayer-GameChanger is (sorry for the lame name) the script which is used to choose the way of doing the samplerate change in CamillaDSP
+SuperPlayer-GameChanger is (sorry for the lame name) the script which is used to choose between them (alsa-cdsp native way & py-cdsp python way)
 ```
 SuperPlayer-GameChanger
 └── usr